FactoryTalk-Optix/Optix_Docker_FTOptixUpdateServer/README.md

 0af756ce8ada   ftoptix-updateserver   "/opt/Rockwell_Autom…"   10 minutes ago   Up 10 minutes   0.0.0.0:49100->49100/tcp, 0.0.0.0:50080->80/tcp,  reverent_wilson
 ```

-### Deploy the FT Optix Application
+### Deploy the FactoryTalk® Optix™ Application

-- Prepare your FT Optix Application by:
+- Prepare your FactoryTalk® Optix™ Application by:
     - Removing the NativePresentationEngine
     - Configure the WebPresentationEngine
         - Set the IP address to `0.0.0.0` (all addresses)